rkgofiitk/academic-issues.github.io/Topics/talking_about_coaching.md

 4.5cr (i.e., 87%) are pending, with government being the biggest litigant accounting for 50% of the cases.
 About 62 hundred thousand case in high courts and nearly 80k cases are pending in the supreme court of India.
 It makes me wonder if courts function with the premise that every Indian have attained either "immortality or nirvana."
-Every system in India leaks like a giant sieve with large holes.
+Every system in India leaks like a sieve with giant holes.
 It is, indeed, a zero-sum game to be a middle-class Indian. <i>Suckers everywhere, no one to give solace</i>.
 I doubt if any coaching center will ever go out of business unless pulled down by its rivals.